arielgarmendia/arch_migration_ADRs/README.md

 > - Removing all the backend side of the *MVC* app will allow to speed up the loading process.
 > - Clients will have a smoother navigation experience when browsing the website.
 > - Faster maintenance process.
+> - The frontend could be divided into smaller domain bounded micro-websites, same as with the domain microservices, allowing more specialisation in the tribes/teams.
 > - Backend developers will only focus their work in the domain microservices.

 > [!CAUTION]